DevExpress/devextreme-reactive/packages/dx-react-chart/docs/guides/animation.md

 ## Animation on Transitions

-In the following example shows animation when data updated:
+The following example shows how series are animated on data update:

 .embedded-demo({ "path": "animation/with-transition", "showThemeSelector": true })